 Students may be subject to changes in their academic standing by the Academic Performance Committee (APC) for disruptive or unprofessional behavior, repeated absences, or significant tardiness for course sessions.
-Demonstration of exemplary or poor professionalism may also be reflected in the Medical Student Performance Evaluation (MSPE), per recommendations by the Association of American Medical Student's Association (AAMC).
+Demonstration of exemplary or poor professionalism may also be reflected in the Medical Student Performance Evaluation (MSPE), per recommendations by the Association of American Medical Colleges (AAMC).